eiffel-community/eiffel-intelligence/wiki/markdown/triggering-jenkins-jobs.md

 Observe that we use buildWithParameters and empty notificationMessageKeyValues.

     {
-        // The name of the subscription to make it easy to search for it.
+        // The name of the subscription to make it easy to search for.
         // Only numbers,letters and underscore allowed.
         "subscriptionName" : "Subscription1",

         // The name of the logged in user creating or updating the subscription
         // added by Eiffel Intelligence if LDAP is enabled.
+Not required.
 Defaults to an empty string.
         "ldapUserName" : "ABC",

         // Instructs whether the same subscription should be re-triggered